sumanc/Crony-Eval/README.md

 7. Vitals (CPU, MEM, Disk, Battery)
 8. On-device view of the recordings

+# Replay (beta)
+1. Replay a previously recorded execution
+2. On Replay, app is running by itself
+3. Attach the debugger to step through your code
+4. Always reproduce any hard to reproducible bugs on replay

 # Share
 1. Share the recordings right from the device using the apps like messenger, slack etc.
 2. Send them to content management systems (sharepoint), bugtracking systems (Jira etc.) from the device